-Moreover, {\hyperref[thm-main]{Theorem \ref*{thm-main}}} establishes a structure theorem of klt Calabi-Yau pairs; precisely, we can obtain a splitting theorem for klt Calabi-Yau pairs (see {\hyperref[cor-main2]{Corollary \ref*{cor-main2}}}) by combining {\hyperref[cor-main1]{Corollary \ref*{cor-main1}}} with \cite[Proposition 4.4, Theorem 4.7]{Amb05} and \cite[Lemma 4.6]{Druel18a}.
-Assuming the abundance conjecture, klt Calabi-Yau pairs naturally appear as an outcome of the Log Minimal Model Program, as minimal models of klt pairs of Kodaira dimension zero and as general fibers of the Iitaka-Kodaira fibration of minimal models of positive Kodaira dimension. {\hyperref[cor-main2]{Corollary \ref*{cor-main2}}} shows that they can be further decomposed into building blocks comprising rationally connected varieties and Calabi-Yau varieties.
+Moreover, for klt Calabi-Yau pairs, we strengthen {\hyperref[thm-main]{Theorem \ref*{thm-main}}} to a splitting theorem (see {\hyperref[cor-main2]{Theorem \ref*{cor-main2}}}) by combining {\hyperref[cor-main1]{Corollary \ref*{cor-main1}}} with \cite[Proposition 4.4, Theorem 4.7]{Amb05} and \cite[Lemma 4.6]{Druel18a}.
+Assuming the abundance conjecture, klt Calabi-Yau pairs naturally appear as an outcome of the Log MMP, as log minimal models of klt pairs of Kodaira dimension zero and as general fibers of the Iitaka-Kodaira fibration of log minimal models of positive Kodaira dimension. {\hyperref[cor-main2]{Theorem \ref*{cor-main2}}} shows that klt Calabi-Yau pairs can be further decomposed into building blocks comprising rationally connected varieties and Calabi-Yau varieties.

-\begin{cor} Let $(X, \Delta)$ be a projective klt pair with the numerically trivial log canonical divisor $K_X+\Delta$.
-Then, there exists a finite quasi-\'etale cover $\nu: X' \to X$ such that $(X', \Delta')$ is decomposed into the product
+\begin{theo} Let $(X, \Delta)$ be a projective klt pair with numerically trivial log canonical divisor $K_X+\Delta$.
+Then, there exists a finite quasi-\'etale cover $\nu\colon X' \to X$ such that $(X', \Delta')$ is decomposed into the product